bookbot-kids/azure-authentication/README.md

 	+ `curl baseUrl/RefreshToken?refresh_token=abc&code=123`

 #### CreateRolePermission
 - Create Cosmos RolePermission table, use to manage the permission of all other tables in Cosmos.
 Only role or table parameter can be included in request at a time.
-And only admin can use this function
+And only admin can use this function.
+- Http POST
 - Parameters:
 	+ auth_token: the admin access token
 	+ role: cosmos role (it can be: `read`, `write`, `id-read`, `id-write`)